RV dry camping for twelve days on solar

 Analysis Battery State of Charge

 Our battery bank varied between 62 and 100%.
-On a clear sky day, the battery state of charge was typically 100% by solar noon.
-(Solar noon is not the same thing as daylight savings time noon.)
+On a clear sky day, the battery charge was typically 100% by solar noon.
+(Solar noon is not the same as daylight savings time noon.)
 Battery’s low state of charge at 62% was a combination of using our air conditioner at the end of one day dropping the state of charge from 100% to 82% followed by two cloudy days.
-By the morning of the second cloudy day, the battery state of charge was at 62% and by the end of the second cloudy day battery state of charge was at 88%.
-Although the state of charge dropped to 72% overnight the next day was sunny and a full charge was achieved in the early afternoon.
+By the morning of the second cloudy day, the battery state of charge was 62%, and by the end of the second cloudy day, the battery state of charge was 88%.
+Although the state of charge dropped to 72% overnight, the next day was sunny, and a full charge was achieved in the early afternoon.

 Battery screen capture showing 84% charge and power (minus power being currently used) at 926 watts.
 This was taken while dry camping twelve days on solar.